valleyjo/valleyjo.github.io/_posts/2013-12-21-macbook-pro-mid-09-bootcamp.md

 For the most part, I’m just thankful it’s working decently well without official support from Apple.
 I love Mac’s and have used one as my primary computer since ’06.
 But being a recently hired Microsoft intern I feel it would be good for me to use Windows a bit more and get used to the environment.

-\*I’m a pretty light user.
+\*I’m a pretty lite user.
 I usually have the screen brightness way down, I don’t use bluetooth and I usually am not doing anything computationally intensive.I got ten and a half hours once out of my MacBook Air 13”!